High Court of Australia: Appellate jurisdiction for Nauru

-Following an agreement between Nauru and Australia signed on 6 September 1976, the High Court became Nauru's apex court.
+On 6 September 1976, Australia and Nauru, which was newly-independent from Australia, signed an agreement for the High Court to become Nauru's apex court.
 It was empowered to hear appeals from the Supreme Court of Nauru in both criminal and civil cases, but not constitutional matters.
 There were a total of five appeals to the High Court under this agreement in the first 40 years of its operation.
 In 2017, however, this jumped to 13 appeals, most relating to asylum seekers.
 At the time some legal commentators argued that this appellate jurisdiction sat awkwardly with the High Court's other responsibilities, and ought be renegotiated or repealed.
 Anomalies included the need to apply Nauruan law and customary practice, and that special leave hearings were not required.

-Nauruan politicians had said publicly that the Nauru government was unhappy about these arrangements.
+Nauruan politicians had said publicly that the Nauruan government was unhappy about these arrangements.
 Of particular concern was a decision of the High Court in October 2017, which quashed an increase in sentence imposed upon political protestors by the Supreme Court of Nauru.
 The High Court had remitted the case to the Supreme Court "differently constituted, for hearing according to law".

 On Nauru's 50th anniversary of independence, Baron Waqa declared to parliament that "[s]everance of ties to Australia's highest court is a logical step towards full nationhood and an expression of confidence in Nauru's ability to determine its own destiny".
 Justice Minister David Adeang said that an additional reason for cutting ties was the cost of appeals to the High Court.
 Nauru then exercised an option under its agreement with Australia to end its appellate arrangement with 90 days notice.
 The option was exercised on 12 December 2017 and the High Court's jurisdiction ended on 12 March 2018.
 The termination did not become publicly known until after the Supreme Court had reheard the case of the protesters and had again imposed increased sentences.
+In 2022, Australia passed legislation which removed the possibility for reinstatement of the appeal pathway.